George Logan (Connecticut politician): 2022 U.S. House campaign

 On July 21, 2021, Logan announced a run for the 2022 United States House of Representatives elections in Connecticut challenging Democratic incumbent Jahana Hayes in Connecticut's 5th congressional district.
-Logan lost by 1,842 votes out of over 250,000; an automatic recount would have taken place if the margin were under 1,250 votes.
-The Hartford Courant attributed his defeat to Hayes' victory in the relatively affluent middle-class suburbs of the Northwest Corner and the Farmington Valley.
+Logan lost by 2,004 votes out of 253,672; an automatic recount would have taken place if the margin were under 1,250 votes.
+The Hartford Courant attributed his defeat to Hayes's winning performance in the relatively affluent middle-class suburbs of the Northwest Corner and the Farmington Valley.
 Those areas were previously reliably won by Nancy Johnson, the most recent Republican to represent the 5th district.

+2024 U.S. House campaign

+On October 2, 2023, Logan announced his campaign for Connecticut's 5th congressional district in the 2024 United States House of Representatives elections.
+He lost to Hayes in a rematch.

 Personal life

-Logan is also the frontman for the Jimi Hendrix tribute band Electric Lady Band, which often plays in Connecticut venues such as Toad's Place in New Haven.
+Logan is the frontman for the Jimi Hendrix tribute band Electric Lady Band USA, which often plays in Connecticut venues such as Toad's Place in New Haven.
 He is married and has two children.
+He is fluent in Spanish, and is a self-described Afro-Latino.